rickkas7/locator/README.md

 ```
 42.3857729,-75.195375,4737
 ```

-That's the latitude and longitude in degrees and a circle of uncertainty radius in meters.
+This response contains the location of the device, broken down into three comma-separated values:
+- **Latitude**: The latitude of the device's location
+- **Longitude**: The longitude of the device's location
+- **Circle of Uncertainty**: The radius in meters that represents the uncertainty range of the reported location

 ## Examples